+86-0838-269-5566 suesu@scsyens.com

 During excitation, the argon gas carries away excess heat and dust particles.
 This heat dissipation prevents the sample and electrodes from expanding, which could change the analytical gap.
 The removal of dust prevents "memory effects" and keeps the optical path clean, both of which are critical for accurate results.

-Given these benefits, it's essential to use high-purity argon.
+Given these benefits, it's essential to use high-purity argon for optical emission spectrometry, a kind of elemental analysis instrument.
 The purity must meet or exceed 99.999% as specified in the GB/T 4842-2006 standard for argon.

 References